CxRW-Tools/CxOne_Get_All_Packages/README.md

 ```

 The report includes:
-- **Summary Statistics** - Overview of execution (projects, branches, scans, packages)
+- **Summary Statistics** - Overview of execution (projects, branches, scans, packages, filtering stats if applicable)
 - **Branches Without SCA Scans** - List of branches that had no SCA scans
-- **Report Generation Errors** - Details of any failed report generations
+- **Report Generation Errors** - Details of any failed report generations (see `*_failed-reports.csv` for retry capability)
 - **ZIP Extraction Warnings** - Issues with extracting or parsing ZIP files
 - **Scan Errors** - Errors encountered during scan discovery
 - **API Errors** - Problems communicating with the CxOne API
 - **General Warnings** - Other warnings encountered during execution

 The report is organized by category (not chronologically) for easy review and debugging.
+If filtering was enabled, the summary statistics will include packages filtered out and total packages before filtering.

 ### 3. Debug Log (TXT)
 ```